NTU-CSIE-DSA/hw3-megaknights/statement/description.md

 In the following $m$ rounds, during the $i$-th round, the $x_i$-th mega knight suddenly wants to attack the $y_i$-th mega knight.
 All the mega knights located at the same position as the $x_i$-th one will jump to the position of the $y_i$-th mega knight.
 Because the damage caused by a mega knight's attack is AOE (area of effect), all the mega knights at the same position as the $y_i$-th one will be attacked, and their hitpoints will be reduced by the total jump damage of the mega knights that jumped to their position.
 If a mega knight's hitpoints $\leq 0$, it will instantly die and will no longer jump or attack other mega knights.

-Note that if the $x_i$-th mega knight wants to attack the $y_i$-th mega knight, but one of them is already dead, nothing will happen, as a dead mega knight cannot attack or be attacked.
-Also, if both mega knights are at the same position, nothing will happen, as mega knights need to jump to generate attack effects.

 Determine how many times each mega knight jumps.

 ## Input